ilikeorangutans/harbormaster/README.md

 # Ideas & TODO

+- [ ] on check view show if job is currently running, and how long
 - [ ] don't capture session expiration gracefully
 - [ ] download and cache project structure
 - [ ] add tab completion for projects, flows, and executions